 Dr Dan Lockton

-Dan is creator of the Design with Intent toolkit (Equifine, 2010)—which has been widely adopted by educators, researchers, designers and businesses worldwide—and New Metaphors: A Creative Toolkit for Generating Ideas and Reframing Problems (Imaginaries Lab, 2019).
-He is an editor of Living Labs: Design and Assessment of Sustainable Living (Springer, 2016); he led the editorial team for Creative Citizens’ Variety Pack: Inspiring Digital Ideas from Community Projects (RCA, 2014); is a co-author of Drawing Energy: Exploring Perceptions of the Invisible (RCA, 2015); and is author of Rebel Without Applause (Bookmarque, 2003), a history of the Reliant Motor Company.
+Dan is creator of the Design with Intent toolkit (Equifine, 2010)—which has been widely adopted by educators, researchers, designers and businesses worldwide—and New Metaphors: A Creative Toolkit for Generating Ideas and Reframing Problems (Imaginaries Lab, 2019), which has been applied in contexts as diverse as robotics, corporate culture, and the circular economy.
+He is an editor of Spooky Technology (Imaginaries Lab, 2021), Living Labs: Design and Assessment of Sustainable Living (Springer, 2016); he led the editorial team for Creative Citizens’ Variety Pack: Inspiring Digital Ideas from Community Projects (RCA, 2014); is a co-author of Drawing Energy: Exploring Perceptions of the Invisible (RCA, 2015); and is author of Rebel Without Applause (Bookmarque, 2003), a history of the Reliant Motor Company.

-He regularly publishes in international academic journals and at conferences, in design, HCI, and related fields, and has been a member of program and review committees for events including CHI, DIS, DRS, and EPIC.
-He is a regular reviewer for leading academic journals including ACM Transactions on Computer-Human Interaction and the International Journal of Design, and has been a grant reviewer for funding bodies including the Engineering & Physical Sciences Research Council, EU Horizon 2020 Future & Emerging Technologies Programme, RCUK Sustainable Society Network+, and Fond National de la Recherche (Luxembourg).
-He maintains an active engagement with professional interaction design practice through delivering keynotes and workshops at industry events around the world, including IxDA Interaction, UX London, UX Lisbon, and Interaction Latin America.
+He regularly publishes in international academic journals and at conferences, in design, HCI, and related fields, and has been a member of programme and review committees for events including DRS, CHI, DIS, C&C, and EPIC.
+He is a regular reviewer for leading academic journals, and has been a reviewer for funding bodies including the UK Engineering & Physical Sciences Research Council, EU Horizon 2020 Future & Emerging Technologies Programme, RCUK Sustainable Society Network+, and Fond National de la Recherche (Luxembourg), and for PhD programmes at Universitat Oberta de Catalunya, TU Delft, and NTNU.
+Dan maintains an active engagement with professional interaction design and social sector practice through delivering keynotes and workshops at practice-focused events around the world, including IxDA Interaction, UX London, UX Lisbon, and Interaction Latin America, and through the Imaginaries Lab‘s work with organisations including the UK’s National Lottery Community Fund, American Eagle Outfitters, CMU’s Tepper School of Business, and Demos Helsinki’s Untitled Alliance.
 Dan was a jury member for the IxDA Interaction Awards 2019 and was co-chair of the student design competition for ACM DIS 2020.

-At Carnegie Mellon, Dan taught at doctoral, Master’s, and undergraduate levels, including in the Design for Environments track.
-In addition to his work at TU/e, Dan currently advises two PhD candidates at CMU (and one at the RCA in London).
-He has successfully supervised / advised nine PhDs to completion (at CMU and the RCA) as primary advisor or committee member, and been an external examiner for PhDs at Monash University and Loughborough University.
+In addition to his work at TU/e, Dan currently advises two PhD candidates at Carnegie Mellon (and one at the RCA in London).
+He has successfully supervised / advised ten PhDs to completion (at CMU, the RCA, and at TU/e) as supervisor, advisor, or committee member, and been an external examiner for PhDs at Monash University, Loughborough University, NTNU (Trondheim), and RMIT Europe.